Starpeace – Released February 18, 1985

 The Warzone 2018 version of ‘Hell In Paradise’ consists purely of Yoko’s echoing vocals warning us to wake up from our self-deception amidst gunshots and the calls of ‘elephant, baboon and panther’.

-Besides the slick video for ‘Hell In Paradise’ there were also low budget videos made by students who were given the opportunity; ‘I Love All Of Me’ ‘Children Power’ and ‘Sky People’.
+Besides the slick video for ‘Hell In Paradise’ there were also some low budget videos made by students who were given the opportunity; ‘I Love All Of Me’ ‘Children Power’ and ‘Sky People’.

 ‘It’s Gonna Rain (Living on Tiptoe)’ is Yoko’s lighthearted laid-back reggae tune about a difficult future with some nice percussive touches.
 The backing vocals (including those of Nona Hendryx and Bernard Fowler) which permeate the record are not so overwhelming on this track.
 On Warzone the song becomes a seriously dire warning that a hard rain’s gonna fall.